centreon/centreon-documentation/en/monitoring/pluginpacks.md

 ### Updating Plugin Packs

+You need to update both the plugin and the pack.

 ## Updating the pack

 If an arrow appears on a Plugin Pack it means that an update is available.